Neck Shoulder Exercise – Y Exercise To Stabilize Scapulo-Humeral Rhythm

 (e) Incorrect lift off with sway back.

 This neck shoulder exercise should be evaluated and instructed by a health care professional.
-It can help with some neck and shoulder pain problems by helping to restore normal function to the neck and shoulder muscles.
+It can help with some neck and shoulder pain problems by helping to restore normal function to the related muscles.
 This can potentially benefit those who suffer from neck and shoulder pain due to overuse from work or athletics.